100askTeam/100ask_lvgl_docs/docs/CONTRIBUTING.md

 ### From GitHub
 1. Navigate to the file you want to edit.
 2. Click the Edit button in the top right-hand corner.
-3. Add your changes to the file
+3. Add your changes to the file.
-4. Add a commit message on the bottom of the page
+4. Add a commit message on the bottom of the page.
-5. Click the *Propose changes* button
+5. Click the *Propose changes* button.

 ### From command line